varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 simplified the setup VS uses can be described as a Drupal-based backend with a Varnish cache in front.
 VS uses some cookies for Google Analytics tracking and similar tools.
-The cookies are all set and used by Javascript.
+The cookies are all set and used by JavaScript.
 Varnish and Drupal doesn't need to see those cookies and since Varnish will cease caching of pages when the client sends cookies Varnish will discard these unnecessary cookies in VCL.